What The Slab

 Which Grader Should You Choose for THIS Card?

 For Pikachu ex #238, the recommendation is unequivocally PSA.
 The market data from April 2026 shows a clear and dominant preference for PSA-graded copies, particularly in the PSA 10 grade.
-The median sold price of $1,148 for a PSA 10 represents a substantial premium over the raw card value, far exceeding what can be confidently predicted for BGS or CGC based on current available data.
+The median sold price of $1,148 for a PSA 10 represents a substantial premium over the raw card value, far exceeding both BGS 9.5 ($580) and CGC 10 ($419).

 Reasoning: The resale market for Pokémon TCG cards, especially iconic ones like Pikachu ex #238, often heavily favors PSA.
 Collectors and investors associate PSA with the highest liquidity and the strongest price ceiling, particularly for universally beloved cards from popular eras.
-The lack of BGS 9.5 and CGC 10 Pristine sales data for this specific card indicates that the demand, and thus the buyer pool, is predominantly focused on PSA slabs.
+PSA 10 sales dominate the market for Pikachu ex #238 — 24 PSA 10 comps vs 19 BGS 9.5 and 22 CGC 10 — but the premium gap is what matters most: PSA slabs command nearly 2x the price of BGS 9.5 on this card.
 Sending your Pikachu ex #238 to PSA, with the aim of achieving a PSA 10, is the most direct path to capitalizing on current market trends.

 Edge Cases: While PSA is the primary recommendation, there are niche scenarios where another grader might be considered if you are not solely focused on maximum resale value or if you are building a personal collection with specific aesthetic preferences.
 For instance, if you are a dedicated BGS collector who values their subgrades and sees a future market shift, or if you are looking for faster turnaround times and competitive pricing for bulk submissions, CGC could be a consideration.
 However, for profit-driven grading of Pikachu ex #238, PSA remains the undisputed champion.